jundalisay/superb/content/en/research/einstein/relativity/section-25.md

 ds^2 = du^2 + dv^2 .
 ```

-Under these conditions, the u-curves and v-curves are=
+Under these conditions, the u-curves and v-curves are:
 - Euclidean straight lines
 - perpendicular to each other